 According to Woese, at the beginning of life organisms exchanged their genes freely in a common gene pool (horizontal gene transfer) without any species formation.
 This free exchange of genetic innovations was the driving force behind early cell evolution.
 As the complexity of the organisms grew, this horizontal gene transfer became increasingly difficult and the genes were no longer passed on to the organisms living in the neighbourhood but predominantly to the direct offspring (vertical gene transfer).
 The limit at which evolution by mutations and selection prevails has been called by Carl Woese the “Darwinian Threshold“.
 Thus Woese takes leave of Darwin’s “principle of common ancestry“, which says that life began with a primordial cell.

 During his lifetime, Carl Woese argued that the understanding of the evolution of microbes was central to understanding evolutionary biology in general.
 Further, Woese argued that “if you wiped all multicellular life-forms off the face of the earth, microbial life might shift a tiny bit … if microbial life were to disappear, that would be it — instant death for the planet”.
+From 1960 to 1963, he worked as a biophysicist at the General Electric Research Laboratory, then at the Institut Pasteur in Paris.
+From 1964, Woese was Professor of Microbiology at the Center for Advanced Study at the University of Illinois at Urbana-Champaign.

 Carl Richard Woese died on December 30, 2012, at age 84.